 My concern is, looking at the security environment in the last decade, it's continued to deteriorate.
 The cost is going up.
-You've seek Maersk and the other - and another company who just reported that each company suffered a \$300 million loss as a result of the ransomware earlier this year; two single companies suffering a loss each of \$300 million a year because of a single malware that was locking out their systems.
+You've seen Maersk and another company who just reported that each company suffered a \$300 million loss as a result of the ransomware earlier this year; two single companies suffering a loss each of \$300 million a year because of a single malware that was locking out their systems.